Ischemic proctitis 6 months after laparoscopic sigmoidectomy: a case report | Canada Hyperbarics Skip to main content

 Canadian Relevance

 No direct Canadian connection identified.
-While hyperbaric oxygen therapy was used in this case, ischemic proctitis is not currently a Health Canada-recognized indication for HBOT.
+While hyperbaric oxygen therapy was used in this case, ischaemic proctitis is not currently a Health Canada-recognised indication for HBOT.

 Study Limitations